 Medical and Dental Coverage – including COBRA information

-In the event your spouse or registered domestic partner (RDP) works for WSU, they have the option to add you, and any eligible dependents you may have been carrying, on their insurance as a dependent for a lower premium rate than the self-pay/Consolidated Omnibus Budget Reconciliation ACT (COBRA) rates.
-If you have a parent who works at WSU, and you would be eligible to be covered under their plan as a dependent, they also have the option of adding you to their coverage.
-The remaining WSU employee has 60 days from the end of your coverage to pursue this option.
-However, please be aware that your new coverage will not go into effect until the first of the month following the date the enrollment form is received.
-Therefore, in order to prevent a period in which you may not have coverage, your spouse/RDP, or parent should request to add you to their coverage the same month in which your coverage ends.
+In the event your spouse, registered domestic partner (RDP) works for WSU, they have the option to add you, and any eligible dependents you may have been carrying, on their insurance as a dependent for a lower premium rate than the self-pay COBRA rates.
+This may also be the case if you have a parent who works at WSU and you are under age 26.
+These individuals have 60 days from the end of your coverage to pursue this option.
+Your coverage will not go into effect until the first of the month following the date the enrollment form is received.
+Therefore, in order to prevent a gap in coverage, your spouse/RDP, or parent should request to add you to their coverage the same month in which your coverage ends.
 (The above may also be applicable if your spouse/RDP or parent works for any State of Washington employer.)

 |Initial Notice of COBRA and Continuation of Coverage Rights||This PEBB publication contains information about your right to extend PEBB health coverage after certain events cause your PEBB coverage to end.|